 We recommend Wes to everyone, he is so passionate about his work and this is truly reflected in the moments he captured on our wedding day.
 Looking through our album takes us back to our wedding day and all the emotions come flooding back – this is absolutely priceless and a unique talent you won’t find in many photographers.

 ABOUT THE HOTEL

-Home of The Titanic, 30 James Steet is also known locally as the streaky bacon building due to its unique appearance.
-The venue offers luxury accommodation within a stunning and historic building.
-Situated in the heart of the city centre opposite the famous Albert Dock and Three Graces.
+Home of The Titanic, 30 James Steet wedding venue is also known locally as the streaky bacon building due to its unique appearance.
+The hotel offers luxury accommodation within a stunning and historic building.
+Situated in the heart of the city of Liverpool, opposite the famous Albert Dock and Three Graces.

 30 James Street wedding packages include a summer wedding package from £8,500 and a winter wedding package from £7,500 and a signature package from £9,500.
 You can contact the venue for their latest offers on 0151 236 0166.

 Are you planning a 30 James Street wedding?